 After a while Jason awakened fully and slowly looked around.
 Silhouettes of furniture and sleeping people gradually materialized out of the obscurity, and the image of the living room came into focus.
 People were passed out and sleeping soundly on other furniture and the floor, some with blankets or sleeping bags, others covered by their jackets while the approaching morning light bordered the curtains.

-“Tired,” she said just as quiet.
+“Tired,” Christine said just as quiet.

 “We need to go somewhere alone,” he said as he kissed her some more.

 “Not now.”
-Christine tried to sleep.
+She closed her eyes and tried to sleep.

 “Man,” Stu said tiredly, “that was some party.”